dmayes403/timesheet_walkthrough/unit-01/application-setup.md

   Stylus [ http://stylus-lang.com
 ```

-This will create a directory named hr-timesheet, generate all of the app files and place them in there, and download all of the dependencies specified by Angular CLI.
+This will create a directory named hr-timesheet, generate all of the app files, and download all of the dependencies specified by the Angular CLI.
 You're free to install more as your project needs them.
-The above command may take a minute or more, depending on your environment and internet connection speed.
+The above command may take a minute or more depending on your environment and internet connection speed.

 ## Create additional directories